Records dating back to 1388 show that there were four daily services at All Hallows’ Church in Northampton,

 including performances in the Derngate and on the Market Square.

-cathedrals as well as the Chapel Royal in Hampton Court Palace.
+Chapel Royal at Hampton Court Palace.

 Many alumni of the children’s choir have gone on to pursue musical careers,